MaxWenzel/tooling/README.md

 - [Knative]():
 - [Pulumi](https://www.pulumi.com/): modern Infrastructure as Code
 - [cdk8s](https://github.com/awslabs/cdk8s): a software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs

+## Automation

+- [Kogito](https://kogito.kie.org/): a next generation business automation toolkit that originates from well known Open Source projects Drools (for business rules) and jBPM (for business processes).
+Kogito aims at providing another approach to business automation where the main message is to expose your business knowledge (processes, rules and decisions) in a domain specific way

 ## CI/CD